mihaibivol/torch-gan/README.md

 Main differences:
 * Reduce feature map size so we can train on a lapotp
-* Add an extra layer for phun
+* Add an extra layer for phun and decrease fully connected parameter count

+What are you going to see here:

+Examples from training on a crappy laptop
+Examples from training on Amazon with huge RAMs and kewl GPU (Train with bigegr batches more feature maps) Model Introspection (hopefully)

+with:

+* v1) Extra Layer
+* v2) Discriminant with fewer feature maps
+* v3) Base Model

 ## Torch convolutional GAN